Muterra/doc-golix/spec.md

 ### 10. Dynamic hash

-The MUID hash for the secondary address for the dynamic object.
+The GUID hash for the secondary address for the dynamic object.
 Remains static for the life of the binding.
 Is used to address the binding.

 Like a file hash, generated from the concatenation of the entire preceding file of the original frame in the binding using the hash algorithm described in the Address Algorithm field.